 });

-Here is a complete example application:
+Here is a complete CORS example application that uses a CORS middleware:

 <?php